 About Cancer Hub

-Cancer Hub is a one stop shop where families impacted by cancer can easily access the practical and emotional support services they need, when they need.
+Cancer Hub is where families impacted by cancer can easily access the practical and emotional support services they need, when they need.

 Cancer doesn’t only affect the person diagnosed, it also affects every member of the family.
 Although there is a lot of community-based support available to families, it can sometimes be confusing or time-consuming for families to find out what types of support are available to them.
 This is where Cancer Hub steps in.